CoMfUcIoS/console-inline.nvim/README.md

 - No configuration required for basic usage
 - Supports persistent logs and queued messages
 - Customizable severity filtering, throttling, and output length
-- Ships `@console-inline/service` for Node and browser runtimes
+- Ships `@console-inline/service` for Node and browser runtimes and auto-starts the local relay
 - Example projects for Node and browser (Vite)

 ## File Structure